Last Updated on

 Additionally, divorcing couples often act without realizing their revenge tactics will also affect any children produced by the union.
 For instance, when a husband drops his family plan with his health insurance provider, he may not take the time to realize this will affect his children, as well as his ex-wife.
 Similar circumstances may occur with life insurance policies, where the former spouse never intended to cancel the children as his or her beneficiaries.
 Hoping to alleviate this kind of confusion, divorcing couples are now making their children their irrevocable beneficiaries to ensure they will always be covered.

-Generally, these are voluntary acts that require the divorcing couple to work together to do what’s best for the entire family.
+Generally, these are voluntary acts that require the divorcing couple to work together to do what’s for the entire family.
 In circumstances where there’s enough animosity to inspire insurance revenge in the first place, it may be difficult to get both spouses to agree to stipulations for maintaining the status quo on insurance plans.
 Working together, divorce attorneys for both sides may be able to bring the former couple together, which can be the first step in setting up stipulations for continued insurance coverage.

 Some States Prevent Insurance Revenge With Restrictive Divorce Laws